 Do you have a dress in the family that would suit you?
 Wearing a family heirloom at your wedding could be very charming.
 Does someone you know have a lovely cutting garden?
 Maybe they would donate the flowers.
 Know a baker?
 Perhaps they would do as my friend did and make you a pretty wedding cake.
 Is someone in your family a remarkable cook?
 Let them run the lunch or dinner plans.
 Do you belong to a church, temple, or other congregation?
 Many times the group will provide the space for the wedding and the minister or rabbi will officiate free of charge for members.
 Why not ask?

 Go through the list and dig up every source of help you can.
 When you have run out of free or discounted helpers it is time to take stock of the things you must pay for.
 This is one of the reasons planning ahead is so important.
 You can’t get good deals at the last minute unless you are very lucky, and who wants to rely on luck at a time like this?

 Because it is your wedding, and that is a most important occasion, it is totally with-in the frugal plan to splurge on one or two elements.
 The only requirement is that you give due consideration to every detail before you open your wallet.
 It may be the wine or the dress or the rings.
 Whatever it is, think it through carefully, spend what you need joyously and without regret, and whatever else—enjoy your day!

-Filed under: Do It Yourself, Entertaining, Special Occasions, Uncategorized | Tagged: Celebrations, Do It Yourself, frugal, frugal living, frugality, saving money, The Frugal Goddess, thrift | Leave a Comment »
+Filed under: Do It Yourself, Entertaining, Special Occasions, Uncategorized | Tagged: Celebrations, Do It Yourself, Family, frugal abundance, frugal living, frugality, saving money, The Frugal Goddess, thrift, Wedding | Leave a Comment »